maik5h/ML-playground/README.md

 # A Playground for Parametric Gaussian Regression

 ## Overview
-This code provides an interactive visualization of parametric Gaussian models and regression.
+This project provides an interactive visualization of parametric Gaussian models and regression.
 It lets you build and edit a simple parametric function interactively at runtime.
 You can adjust the weights of your model to define the prior distribution and let the model learn using Bayesian inference.\
 \
-Required Python packages are:
+This code can be run without being installed, as long as the required packages are available:
 - Matplotlib
 - NumPy
 - SciPy

-Run main.py to open the plot.
+Run `python run_parametric_regression.py` to open the plot.

 ## What you can do